SamBuckberry/sam-buckberry/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Bioinformatics (Medicine)
+  - course: PhD in Medicine (Bioinformatics)
     institution: The University of Adelaide
     year: 2015
   - course: Bachelor of Health Science (Hons)